stellar-deprecated/horizon/docs/learn/rate-limiting.md

 In order to provide service stability, Horizon limits the number of requests a client can perform within a one hour window.
-By default this is set to 3600 requests per hour -- an average of one request per second.
+By default this is set to 3600 requests per hour—an average of one request per second.

 ## Response headers for rate limiting